 Smokers being treated for gum disease sometimes have a harder time coping with gum disease symptoms and treatment.
 Someone who smokes will likely feel more discomfort with gum disease than someone who does not smoke.
 The reduced blood flow to the gum tissues means more inflammation and less effective healing.

 Chewing tobacco, also known as snuff or smokeless tobacco, is one of the primary causes of mouth, throat, tongue, and pancreatic cancer.
 There are at least 28 cancer-causing chemicals in smokeless tobacco, and even though it is not meant to be swallowed, some of the juice created by chewing is still absorbed by the body.

 This puts smokers at a much higher risk of cancer of the voice box, esophagus, bladder, and colon, as well as gum irritation and gum disease.
 Sugar is often added to enhance its flavor, increasing bacteria counts in the mouth and accelerating gum disease development.
 Teeth can also become sensitive due to enamel eroding from the abrasive materials in chewing tobacco.

 What can I do?

 Tobacco dependence is an addiction disorder and there are resources available to help you.
 Work with your dentist and health provider to find a solution that works for you.
 Even after refraining from smoking for a couple of weeks, many of the effects of tobacco use lessen and you will start feeling better.

 Ultimately, the effects of smoking and using tobacco on teeth can lead to tooth decay, gum disease and pose a challenge with restorative dentistry.
-For more information or help restoring your teeth from the destruction caused by tobacco use, schedule with Ridgetop Dental in Reston, VA by calling us or schedule online today.
+For more information or help restoring your teeth from the destruction caused by tobacco use, schedule with Ridgetop Dental Group in Reston, VA by calling us or schedule online today.